Classifying multiply connected wandering domains: Eventual connectivity: The proof of Theorem

-By~\cite[Theorem 1.1]{Fer22}, an infinitesimally contracting or semi-contracting wandering domain cannot have a finite eventual connectivity greater than $1$.
-Hence, in view of Proposition~\ref{prop:contracting} and Theorems~\ref{thm:EI} and~\ref{thm:semi-contracting}, to prove Theorem~\ref{thm:main}, it only remains to consider the case where $U$ is essentially thick and either infinitesimally semi-contracting or infinitesimally eventually isometric.
+\begin{proof}[Proof of Theorem~\ref{thm:main}] We must prove the remaining statements on eventual connectivities.
+Let $U$ be a wandering domain of a transcendental meromorphic function.
+By~\cite[Theorem 1.1]{Fer22}, if $U$ is infinitesimally contracting or semi-contracting, then $U$ cannot have a finite eventual connectivity greater than $1$.
+Hence, in view of Theorem~\ref{thm:EI}, together with Lemma \ref{lem:zheng}, to prove Theorem~\ref{thm:main}, it only remains to show the following. \begin{enumerate}[(a)] \item If $U$ is locally, but not globally, eventually isometric, then it is infinitely connected. \item If $U$ is bimodal, then it is infinitely connected. \end{enumerate}